HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   </figcaption>
 </figure>

-When providing a caption for the table, the `<caption>` element is the correct semantic choice to provide the most context to a screen reader user—though <a hreflang="en" href="https://www.w3.org/WAI/tutorials/tables/caption-summary/">there are alternative ways of lablling a table</a>.
+When providing a caption for the table, the `<caption>` element is the correct semantic choice to provide the most context to a screen reader user—though <a hreflang="en" href="https://www.w3.org/WAI/tutorials/tables/caption-summary/">there are alternative ways of labelling a table</a>.
 Table captions act as a heading summarizing the information of the table.
 1.3% of desktop and mobile sites with table elements present used a `<caption>`.

 Tables are also sometimes used for laying out pages, though with the arrival of Flexbox and Grid properties in CSS, one should definitely avoid tables for any visual formatting.
 However, if there is no other option, tables can set a `role="presentation"`.
 We observe 1% of tables using this workaround.